 Consumer interest in shapewear has piqued as legacy brands ready themselves for their newest competitor: Kim Kardashian West.
-The collection, formerly known as ‘Kimono soloutionwear’, has already caused controversy before hitting virtual shelves.
+SKIMS Solutionwear, formerly known as ‘Kimono Soloutionwear’, has already caused controversy before hitting virtual shelves.

 Despite this, her social media clout, and growing portfolio of already-successful brands makes her a strong contender to claim a stake in the $83bn industry.